-Finding 2018-002-Audit Adjustments
+Finding 2019-002-Audit Adjustments

-Condition - During our audit, Wipfli LLP proposed a number of adjusting journal entries that were deemed material in relation to the audited financial statements.
-The adjusting journal entries were based on financial calculations and audit procedures performed by Wipfli LLP that were not performed during the Hospital's normal financial close process.
+Condition - During our audit, Wipfli LLP proposed adjusting journal entries that were individually material in relation to the audited financial statements.
+The adjusting entries were based on financial calculations and audit procedures performed by Wipfli LLP that were not performed during the Hospital's normal financial close process.
 Since the Hospital's internal controls did not discover these adjustments prior to our audit, a material weakness exists in the Hospital's controls over financial reporting.

-Criteria - Material adjusting journal entries not prepared by the Hospital are considered to be an internal control weakness.
+Criteria - Material adjusting journal entries not prepared by the Hospital are considered an internal control weakness.